It Changed My Life – Book Four

 - I vaguely remembered that I had been good with computers as a lad.
 I applied for an adult education class in software engineering.

-If you have ever been to Whitechapel, you will know that it is one of the poorest, crappiest parts of London and home to recent immigrants, gangsters and outcasts.
+If you have ever been to Whitechapel, you will know that it is one of the poorest, roughest parts of London and home to immigrants, gangsters and outcasts.
 Imagine a neighbourhood that has not changed one whit since Jack the Ripper’s reign of terror.
 That should help you picture the environs of my classroom.

 My fellow students were delighted.
 There was a pub next door and I got pretty good at pool.
 Winner Stays On was the prevailing convention and one of the highlights of my life was racking up for the first game at 11 AM and not leaving the table until the pub closed at 11 PM after thrashing all-comers including several shady-looking characters as the evening hours wore on and the bar filled with gangsters.

-I opened the book and, on the very first page, was the program that changed my life.
+I opened the book and on the very first page was the program that changed my life.

 #include <stdio.h> int main() { printf("hello, world\n"); return 0; }

 Our new instructor eventually showed up and tried to teach us ADA but I wasn’t interested.
-I already had my White Book.
+I had my White Book.
 I had my passport to a successful career in software.

-My story is not complete unless I tell you about the Women into Technology class next door or rather, about Rita — a Maltese woman in that class and how we moved in together and… well… that’s a longer story and I’ll save it for another day…
+My story is not complete unless I tell you about the Women into Technology class next door or rather, about Rita — a Maltese woman in that class — and how we moved in together and… well… that’s a longer story and I’ll save it for another day…

 Epilogue